Omiefa/AZ-Pizza-Company-Sales-Report/README.md

 The dataset only provided quantity sold and the price for each pizza product by size.
 There was no provision for total sales.

-The obtain the total sales, a DAX expression was written as follows:
+To obtain the total sales, which will help us understand sales by category, quarterly or monthly, a DAX expression was written as follows:
 ```
 Total Sales = SUMX(pizza_sales, pizza_sales[Quantity] * RELATED(pizzas[Price]))
 ```